 Music today is alive, and it speaks to our generation.

 Treefalls concerts offer a chance to hear New Music without all the constraints of conventional venues.
-By removing New Music from the concert hall and performing it in less traditional spaces, we hope to create a more inviting experience for our audience, so they may hear the music in a new way.
+By removing New Music from traditional concert and academic halls, we hope to create an inviting atmosphere for a fresh audience, so they may experience music from the "classical" genre in a new way.

-Maestro Baldur Brönnimann sums it up beautifully in his recent article, 10 Things That We Should Change in Classical Music Concerts.
+Conductor Baldur Brönnimann summed it up beautifully and clearly in his 2014 article, 10 Things That We Should Change in Classical Music Concerts.
 On his list: you should feel free to applaud between movements; you should be able to use mobile phones (in silent mode), taking pictures, tweeting, sharing, recording audio, etc.; you should be able to take your drinks inside the hall (or buy them there).

-Of course, out of respect for the musicians and other audience members, we kindly ask that concert-goers not disrupt the show with excessive talking/whispering, flash photography, excessively noisey movement, etc., and cell phones be set to silent . . . not just vibrate.
+And when enjoying a musical experience, we also ask the audience to respect the musicians and other listeners around them, to try not to disrupt the show with excessive talking/whispering, to avoid flash photography, noisy movements, etc., and to set cell phones to silent . . . not just vibrate.

 The upstate of South Carolina is culturally and artistically diverse.
 The community holds music in high esteem, devouring everything from Beethoven to Britten and bluegrass to jazz.
 There are symphony orchestras, blues clubs, chamber groups, and weekly outdoor rock-fests.
 There are more than a dozen colleges and universities with strong music programs.
 Until recently, however, the concert hall has lagged behind, seemingly stuck in a "classical music" loop.
 While music for the concert hall has grown and changed dramatically over the last 40 years, little of America's New Music has been performed locally.
 But now, there is a renewed interest in contemporary chamber music in the area.
 Our goals are to bring New Music to Spartanburg, to introduce and educate the public, and to cultivate the arts here at home.